ste163/ex_csharp_dice/README.md

 The goal of this exercise is to create classes to represent those various types of players and to write a `Program` class that will test them out.

-### The Setup

-1. Clone this repo.
-1. Create a new repo under your github account.
-1. Change the remote origin of the local repo to your new github repo.

 ### The Task

 1. Read the existing code.
 Add or modify comments as needed to help you understand it.